isaias-alt/react-and-morty/README.md

 You can see the app [here](https://react-and-morty.vercel.app "here").

 ## DEPLOYMENT
-To run this project it is only necessary clone the repository and install all dependencies with the command line `npm install`, `npm i` or `ni`.
+To run this project it is only necessary clone the repository and install all dependencies with the command line `npm install` or `npm i`.